AdobeDocs/campaign-web.en/help/v8/workflows/activities/reconciliation.md

 The **Reconciliation** activity is a **Targeting** activity which allows you to define the link between the data in the Adobe Campaign database and the data in a work table, for example data loaded from an external file.

-For example, the **Reconciliation** activity can be placed after a **Load audience** activity to import non-standard data into the database.
+For example, the **Reconciliation** activity can be placed after a **Load file** activity to import non-standard data into the database.
 In this case, the **Reconciliation** activity lets you define the link between the data in the Adobe Campaign database and the data in the work table.

 ## Best practices {#reconciliation-best-practices}